AgarwalConsulting/datadog-training/challenges/01-petclinic-integration.md

 Starts the pet clinic on: http://localhost:8080.

-Kill from CLI and then follow the steps below to monitor the Java Spring Pet Clinic application, without modifying the code...
+Kill from CLI (`Ctrl+C`) and then follow the steps below to monitor the Java Spring Pet Clinic application, without modifying the code...

 📌 **DataDog provides auto-instrumentation for Spring Boot apps**.